Collective Bargaining Updates

 UNIT A (TEACHERS)

-Since December 2023, the district and the MEA Unit A bargaining teams have met TEN times.
+Since December 2023, the district and the MEA Unit A bargaining teams have met TWELVE times.

 As a result, by May 21, 2024, both parties arrived at TWENTY-FOUR Tentative Agreements.